Mini Project 2: Math Quiz App

 EvaluateExpression

-class and store is asevaluatore
+class and store it asevaluator

 .
 This is to be done in Task 2.
 Remember to pass on theexpression